HackerspaceMumbai/eleventy-high-performance-blog/blog/WellArchitected.md

 > In tech, of late, procrastination isn't that bad a thing - by me.

 While we were muddling through our design, the good folks at Microsoft had raced ahead to release [Azure Static Web Apps](https://azure.microsoft.com/en-in/services/app-service/static/?WT.mc_id=AZ-MVP-5003041).
 Incorporating Azure SWA would consolidate our frontend and API, reducing management overhead, and in the process, also save us a pretty penny.
 To celebrate the occasion, Azure held a virtual event, [Code to Scale](https://channel9.msdn.com/Events/Learn-TV/Static-Web-Apps-Code-to-Scale?WT.mc_id=AZ-MVP-5003041)[Some of the videos were great for diving into SWA].
-And it was accompanied by a learning challenge, which I felt didn't build upon the sessions.
+And it was accompanied by a learning challenge, which I felt didn't quite build upon the sessions.
 For example, there were three mandatory modules on JS, Blazor, & Gatsby; a newbie would only be interested in only one[a choice would have been better].
 Also missing were modules on local development with [Azure SWA CLI](https://techcommunity.microsoft.com/t5/apps-on-azure/introducing-the-azure-static-web-apps-cli/ba-p/2257581/?WT.mc_id=AZ-MVP-5003041) and E2E testing with [Playwright](https://docs.microsoft.com/en-us/microsoft-edge/playwright/?WT.mc_id=AZ-MVP-5003041).
 I have created a [MS Docs Learning Path for Azure SWA](https://docs.microsoft.com/en-us/users/augustinecorrea-4621/collections/6ew4a4m857q61g/?WT.mc_id=AZ-MVP-5003041), which I will be updating in the coming weeks as I find more modules that are useful for Blazor WASM based Azure SWA.

 For the 1st iteration ["MVP"](https://dev.azure.com/augcor/Visage/_sprints/backlog/Visage%20Team/Visage/MVP), our erstwhile Architecture diagram has slimmed down considerably.